arhodges20/detection-notebook/attacker-objectives/pre-intrusion/detections/external_email_with_malicious_link_delivered.md

-# Detection: External Email with Malicious Link Delivered
+# Detection: External Email with External Link Delivered

 ## Detection Summary
 This detection surfaces external emails delivered to user inboxes that contain hyperlinks to external domains, which may represent a potential pathway to initial access, for analyst review.